 As the aftermath, a group of South African students designed a device to detect a fire outbreak.
 Considering the fact that most of cooking in slums is done on the open fire, smoke detectors make no point.
 Instead, Lumkani (“Be careful” in Swahili) detect heat increase.
 When the fire is detected, the device notifies everybody in 60-meter radius via SMS messages and audio alarms, enabling residents to respond.
 What’s more, most of the slum community aren’t mapped, so providing information about the fire to the larger group makes the emergency service’s work easier.

 Sun Exchange uses blockchain technology to gather global investments in solar power in South Africa.
 Due to the borderless nature of blockchain, anyone may put their money in the system and get returns from monetized sunshine (protip – they have plenty of that in Africa).
-The company is currently backed by over 14,000 registered members from 90 countries.
+The company is currentlybacked by over 17,000 registered members from 162 countries.

 Business is basically about solving people’s problems.
 The startup is a specific kind of business, based on challenging the status quo and operating in a risky environment, redefining the business model or looking for new ways to operate and rethink the paradigms of software development for startups.

 By tackling the challenges like lack of the Internet, water or electricity supply, African startups redefine the way we think about the role of startups in society.